Yoga Teacher Training Insights

 What Yoga Alliance Requires for RYS 200 Registration

-Yoga Alliance's current standards set out specific requirements across five areas.
-The details below reflect those standards as of this writing — but requirements are updated periodically, so always verify the current figures directly on the Yoga Alliance website before submitting your application.
+Yoga Alliance updated its RYS 200 standards in 2020, making significant changes to the curriculum structure.
+These updated standards apply to all newly registered schools.
+The details below reflect the current standards as of this writing — but requirements are updated periodically, so always verify the current figures directly on the Yoga Alliance website before submitting your application.

 Hours: The 200-Hour Breakdown